danabananarama/danabananarama.github.io/slides.md

 # What is Git, and why should I care?

-* Distributed version control system
+* **Distributed** version control system
+* Many use cases
+  * Share code
+  * Peer review via pull requests
+  * Develop features in an isolated environment using branches
 * Basic model is simple - but there is a lot to learn
-* Advantages
+* **Advantages**
   * Doing things locally => fast!
-  * Powerful for collaboration
+  * Powerful for collaboration and facilitates many different workflows
+  * Easy to recover the past
+  * It's really nice and fun to use!
-  * Flexible workflows
+* **Disadvantages**
-* Disadvantages
+  * Learning curve
+  * Often more than one way to do things
   * Some tradeoffs when considering organisation of repos
-  * Learning curve

 ???
 * Way of organising your work, and how you work

+* Draw central repository/distributed repository

+* Share code - if Iw anted to look at Rahul's WANDA work, or Chunli wanted to reproduce some research work from three yers ago

 * Basic model is simple, as I hope to demonstrate

 * Commits don't have to communicate with your remote server, so they are fast, and enable you to work on the go